pantheon-systems/documentation/source/content/crisis-response-upstream.md

 ## How to Install

-First, [contact Sales]() to sign up for access to this distribution.
-We will work with you to get an appropriate site plan and organization setup free of charge.
+First, [contact Sales](https://pantheon.io/contact-us) to sign up for access to this distribution.
+We will work with you to get an appropriate site plan and organization set up free of charge.

 Once you are set up on the platform:

-1. Create a site from the **Crisis Response Site** upstream, available on the **Upstreams** tab of your Pantheon Dashboard.
+1. Create a site from the **Crisis Response WP** upstream, available on the **Upstreams** tab of your Pantheon Dashboard.
 1. The installation script will pre-populate generic content into the site.
-1. Change your `dev` environment to `SFTP mode` so that the `settings` file can be written on first login.
+1. On the Dev environment tab, Change **Development Mode** to `SFTP` so the `settings` file can be written on first login.
 1. Check your email for the username and password to use to login to your site.
-1. Login to the `dev` environment’s site with your username and password.
+1. Click the **Site Admin** button and login with your username and password.
 1. Update the password to something you will remember.
-1. Deploy to the `test` and `live` environments.
+1. On your site's Pantheon dashboard, once changes are pushed to Dev, the Deploys panel in the Test tab will prompt you to commit the changes to Test.
+1. After testing your changes in the Test environment you can move them to the Live environment.
+Deploying code from Test to Live will immediately update your public website.
+For more information, see the [Pantheon Workflow](/pantheon-workflow) documentation.
-1. Switch to the `live` environment, login to the site and update your content.
+1. On the Live environment, login to the site and update your content.
-1. Associate a primary domain name with your production site.
+1. Associate a [domain name](/guides/launch/domains) with your production site.

 ## Support